All too often, introverts are encouraged to take on the extroverted trait of creating small talk.

 This may be true, but the use of energy becomes a significant factor.

-What that means is that a conversational tone is appropriate, but that the tone should convey a certain level of aloofness and firmness.
+That means that a conversational tone is appropriate, but the style should convey a certain level of aloofness and firmness.

 In other words, very little emotional energy should be expended.